Bringing out the artist in your child

 It is often said that during our lifetime, we only use a small percentage of our brain.
 Can you imagine what humankind is missing out on with all of that untapped talent?
 We all have something to offer to the world.
 We just need to find it.

-To ignite our creative sides, inspiring our children to go and search for that potential hidden talent from within is key.
-What better way to tap into the brains potential than to encourage some of the fundamental arts from an early age?
+To ignite our creative sides, inspiring our kids to go and search for that potential hidden talent from within is key.
+What better way to tap into the brain’s potential than to encourage some of the fundamental arts from an early age?

 During our early years, our brains act as sponges.
 They are developing at an incredible rate — neurons and connections are being fused together at the fastest rate than at any time in our lives.
 So, if children are inspired to be creative, this will benefit their overall development and remain with them through adulthood.